 Four professional singers lead the congregational hymns, psalms and sung canticles and also offer an anthem at morning worship.
 They are drawn from trained, music graduates greatly experienced in the mainstream Anglican repertory, being equally at home with Renaissance motets as with Victorian harmonies and 20th century settings.

 In addition to their regular Sunday commitments, they also sing on Good Friday and other special festival days.
 They can also appear, on request, to lead wedding celebrations and funerals.
-Our current quartet consists of Nina Kanter, Susan Moore, Andrew Thomas and Paul Hopwood.
+Our current quartet consists of Nina Kanter, Fiona Mackay, Andrew Thomas and William Wallace.

 The St Giles Choir at Evening Worship